aiida-vasp/aiida-vasp/docs/source/index.md

 # Welcome to AiiDA-VASP's documentation!

-AiiDA-VASP is a plug-in for the workflow management and data provenance tracking framework [AiiDA].
-It provides the classes [AiiDA] needs to run simulations using [VASP] (Vienna Ab initio Simulation Package).
+AiiDA-VASP is an interface to bridge [VASP] (Vienna Ab initio Simulation Package) with the workflow management and data provenance tracking framework [AiiDA].
 [VASP] is a program for atomic scale materials modelling, e.g. electronic structure calculations and quantum-mechanical molecular dynamics, from first principles.
-For detailed documentation on using [VASP] take a look in their [VASP wiki].
+For detailed documentation on using [VASP] take a look in their [VASP_wiki].

 ______________________________________________________________________